2021 FIRST FRIDAY FORENOON PROGRAM

 March 5 (via Zoom Webinar) ~ Shipwrecks of Marin.
 Marin County is the graveyard of many ships.
 Local historian Brian K. Crawford has done extensive research fleshing out the details of famous wrecks and has identified more than a hundred wrecks not documented elsewhere.
 He published the results of his findings in his definitive book, Shipwrecks of Marin.
 In this illustrated lecture, Crawford tells the stories of seven of the most significant wrecks on our coasts.

 May 7 (via Zoom Webinar) ~ The Mt.
 Tamalpais “Crookedest Railroad” received Heisler Locomotive #9 on April 18, 1921.
 This 100 year old steam engine is the only surviving piece of equipment that worked on the mountain.
 It has been found, purchased and efforts to restore #9 are active and ongoing.
-Please join the project’s leader Fred Runner for a presentation and lively discussion about this historic masterpiece.
+The project’s leader Fred Runner discussed this historic masterpiece.
 For more information, please visit: www.friendsofno9.org

-September 10 (via Zoom Webinar unless circumstances change) ~ Join the Marin IJ’s Barfly columnist Jeff Burkhart (Barfly Podcast host and author of the books Twenty Years Behind Bars Volume I and II) to talk about Marin cocktail history, listen to a few of his funny stories, and share a cocktail or two online.
-Maybe even in that order!
+September 10 (via Zoom Webinar) ~The Marin IJ’s Barfly columnist Jeff Burkhart (Barfly Podcast host and author of the books Twenty Years Behind Bars Volume I and II) talked about Marin cocktail history and showed the crafting of three cocktails.
+Also, visit our Marin Cocktails page for recipes and more information about Jeff.

-November 5 (via Zoom Webinar unless circumstances change) ~ Much is known about (the namesake of our library) Jose Moya del Pino’s life in California (1925-1969), where he became a well-known painter and muralist, but until now little was known about his previous life in Spain (1890-1925).
+November 5 (via Zoom Webinar) ~ Much is known about (the namesake of our library) Jose Moya del Pino’s life in California (1925-1969), where he became a well-known painter and muralist, but until now little was known about his previous life in Spain (1890-1925).
 Paola Coda, his granddaughter, will present her new book Jose Moya del Pino – Two Lives of an Artist, the result of extensive research on both continents.

 Your support is greatly appreciated and donations can be made through our web site, www.moya-rhs.org